 Dry ice is a form of carbon dioxide available in blocks, flakes, or pellets.
 They are used to preserve goods with a shorter lifespan.
 To ship dry ice with FedEx or any other shipping company for that matter, you need to have an in-depth understanding of the regulations surrounding its use.

-The process of shipping with dry ice can be technical, so technical that businesses often hire specialists to handle the process for them.
+The process of shipping with dry ice can be technical, so technical that businesses often hire specialists to handle the process.
 That doesn’t mean that you can’t handle it!
 With a few tips, you should be able to handle the entire process.

 How much does it cost to ship Dry Ice?